 By Admiral Arun Prakash (Retd),

-(The author, a naval aviator, is a former Chief of Naval Staff and Chairman, Chiefs of Staff Committee.
-The article is in special arrangement with South Asia Monitor)
+(The author is a former chief of the Indian Navy and Chairman, Joint Chiefs of Staff.
+The article is in special arrangement with South Asia Monitor.)